nebari-dev/jhub-apps/docs/docs/create-apps/general-app.md

 ![Create app form, environment variables section, one added](/img/create_app_env_var_2.png)

 JHub-apps allows the optional sharing of apps with others on the JupyterHub deployment.
-Users can give either individuals or groups access to your apps.
+Users can give either individuals or groups access to their apps.
 Additionally, users have the option to make an app fully open to the public - without authenticating via JupyterHub.
 All sharing options should be set with care since from within the app, all users will have the permissions of the original app creator.